dotnet/installer/src/SourceBuild/README.md

 ## Local development workflow

-These are the steps used by some members of the .NET source-build team to build a tarball and build it on a local machine as part of the development cycle:
+These are the steps used by some members of the .NET source-build team to create a tarball and build it on a local machine as part of the development cycle:

 1. Check out this repository and open a command line in the directory.